b23prodtm/acake2php/README.md

 A recent `git checkout` made the submodule disappear from disk, that can happen on master/development branch.
 Recall or add the shell configure script to your workflow:

     ./configure.sh -m

+10. SHA1 signature couldn't be verified with the file composer.phar, how is that possible ?

+The composer binary hasn't been downloaded on this machine, and must be downloaded again.
+By default, git shouldn't keep track on this file.
+Delete it and launch composer installer again.

+    rm bin/composer.phar
+    ./composer.sh

+If you are working on a git remote tracked branch, it is recommended to remove from file tracking and add to `.gitignore`.

+    git rm bin/composer.phar
+    echo "/bin/composer.phar" >> .gitignore

 ### License
    Copyright 2016 b23production GNU